pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     help(t)

-The Help appears in the Window Tab Pane where the Turtles draw things, not the Window Tab Pane where you typed out 'help(t)' to ask for the Help.
+The Help appears in the Pane where the Turtles draw things, not the Pane where you typed out 'help(t)' to ask for the Help.
 When you're done reading the Help, press Q to see your Drawings again.
 Press Spacebar before Q if you want to see more Screenfuls of the Help